danielmasur/Notes/Elite.md

 ### Federation
 Grind Ceos <-> Sothis missions, with Cargo

-FEDERATION RANK - GUIDE <OCHOSI TRIANGLE>

-First: Get a small ship with good speed and a decent jump range (20 should be good).
-Don't need weapons or utilities etc.  Make your ship as light as possible (I recommend Courier or Viper with good engines like enhanced thrusters).

-Jump to Chakpa Station: Chargaff Installation

-It's an outpost, so medium is largest docking pad (as are most in this guide).
+Or:

+OCHOSI TRIANGLE

-Open mission board and take missions from any Federation faction (has emblem under mission count) going to
+Jump to Chakpa System, Chargaff Installation Station Take missions from any Federation faction (has emblem under mission count) going to

-Ochosi
-or
+Ochosi or

 HIP 67882 - Adams Station ONLY (Others are 80k+ away)

 Also pick up missions if they deliver to one of the following factions: